1. Slow down

 2. Check your tire pressureUnder-inflated tires are one of the most commonly ignored causes of crummy MPG.
-Tires lose air due to time (about 1 psi per month) and temperature (1 psi for every 10 degree drop); under-inflated tires have more rolling resistance, which means you need to burn more gas to keep your car moving.
+Tires lose air due to time (about 1 psi per month) and temperature (1 psi for every 10 degree drop).
+Under-inflated tires have more rolling resistance, which means your engine has to work harder to keep your car moving.
 Buy a reliable tire gauge and check your tires at least once a month.
-Be sure to check them when they are cold, since driving the car warms up the tires along with the air inside them, which increases pressure and gives a falsely high reading.
+Be sure to check them when they are cold, since driving the car warms up the tires (and the air inside them), which increases pressure and gives a falsely high reading.
 Use the inflation pressures shown in the owner's manual or on the data plate in the driver's door jamb.

 3. Check your air filterA dirty air filter restricts the flow of air into the engine, which harms performance and economy.
-Air filters are easy to check and change; remove the filter and hold it up to the sun.
-If you can't see light coming through it, you need a new one.
-Consider a K&N or similar "permanent" filter which is cleaned rather than changed; they are much less restrictive than throw-away paper filters, plus they're better for the environment.
+Air filters are easy to check and change: See your owner's manual for instructions.
+Remove the filter and hold it up to the sun; if you can't see light coming through it, you need a new one.
+Consider a K&N or similar "permanent" filter which is cleaned rather than changed.
+They provide better airflow than throw-away paper filters and they're better for the environment.

 8. Clean out your carIf you're the type who takes a leisurely attitude towards car cleanliness -- and I definitely fall into that category -- periodically go through your car and see what can be tossed out or brought into the house.
 It doesn't take much to acquire an extra 40 or 50 lbs. of stuff, and the more weight your car has to lug around, the more fuel it burns.